 The Company continuously reviews and evaluates its corporate governance policies to ensure the observance of sound governance practices.
 The evaluation system provided by the Commission always provides a good starting point in evaluating and improving the Manual.

+The Company has submitted its Integrated Annual Cornorate G overnance Renort i n accordance with and

-The Company will be submitting its Integrated Annual Corporate Governance Report in accordance with prevailing SEC regulations.
+The Company has submitted its Integrated Annual Corporate Governance Report in accordance with prevailing SEC regulations.